chef/chef-web-docs/content/ctl_ohai.md

     weight = 20
 +++

-`ohai` is the command-line interface for Ohai, a tool that is used to detect attributes on a node, and then provide these attributes to Chef Infra Client at the start of every Chef Infra Client run.
+`ohai` is the command-line interface for Ohai, a tool that's used to detect attributes on a node, and then provide these attributes to Chef Infra Client at the start of every Chef Infra Client run.